-(4) Substitute teachers who work less than 500 hours per year must meet all the requirements of this rule except for (2)(c).
+- (4) Substitute teachers who work less than 500 hours per year must meet all the requirements of this rule except for (2)(c). - (5) remains as proposed.

 4. The department has amended the following rules as proposed, but with the following changes from the original proposal, new matter underlined, deleted matter interlined: